 Don’t forget about the technical part (load speed, working links, etc.).
 A visually nice but technically not optimized website is doomed to a high bounce rate.

 The research shows that 40% of users leave websites that load longer than 3 seconds.

 Conversion increase depends not so much on the volume of traffic as on the ease of use of an online platform.
 A website is a business card of a company on the web.
 Its condition forms the impression of your trademark.

 In a competitive environment, usability is one of the crucial requirements for a website.
 Therefore, to improve UX/UI, you need to allocate time and resources.
-To make your site more convenient, pay attention to the quality of its design, text and graphic content, structure, navigation as well as technical issues.
+To make your site more convenient, pay attention to the quality of its design, text and graphic content, structure, navigation, and technical issues.

 As you are getting more competitors, usability becomes more important.
-If users are satisfied with the condition and content of a web resource, most probably, they will make a purchase.
+If users are satisfied with the condition and content, most probably, they will make a purchase.
 Even if they don’t buy during the first visit, they will return thanks to a nice impression the website left.